Reading Specialist MS

 EDU 704Plng & Org a Literacy Program3

-PDE Chapter 49 regulation courses are required if candidates have not been completed as part of the undergraduate program:
+Per PDE Chapter 49, the following courses are required if candidates have not completed them as part of the undergraduate program:

 SPE 613Incl.
 Class Practices w/Field3